Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Gucci store in Berlin, Germany on January 22, 2021.
 Photo: Reuters

-Gucci, which accounts for half of Kering’s global business, saw its third-quarter revenue fall 7%.
+Gucci, which accounts for half of Kering’s global business, saw its third-quarter sales fall 7%.
 As Gucci is one of its most profitable brands, the underperformance weighed on Kering’s overall operating profit.
 Another subsidiary, Yves Saint-Laurent, also showed signs of weakness, with sales down 12%.

 Hermès, on the other hand, has been doing well.
 In the third quarter, the French leather bag brand reported a 15.6% year-on-year increase in sales, after a 25% increase in the first half.
 Chief financial officer Eric du Halgouët said business in China, Macau, Taiwan and Hong Kong was “strong.”
 However, Hermès acknowledged that there are still macroeconomic challenges facing China in the short term.